Hydrocodone is in a group of drugs called narcotic pain relievers.

 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

-Do not use this medication if you are allergic to acetaminophen (Tylenol) or hydrocodone.
+Do not use Norco if you are allergic to acetaminophen (Tylenol) or hydrocodone.
 Hydrocodone may be habit-forming and should be used only by the person it was prescribed for.
-Acetaminophen and hydrocodone should never be given to another person, especially someone who has a history of drug abuse or addiction.
+Norco should never be given to another person, especially someone who has a history of drug abuse or addiction.
 Keep the medication in a secure place where others cannot get to it.

 asthma, COPD, sleep apnea, or other breathing disorders;